 Flooding in 2010 in eastern South Dakota was the worst in a decade, resulting in FEMA Disaster Declaration 1915.
 The James River met or set records for highest ever flood stage at several locations along the river, including Mitchell.
-Farmland and lowlying areas along the river basin were inundated, and some of the bridges over the river had to be closed until floodwaters subsided, including the SD Highway 38 bridge east of Mitchell (as shown here in an article from the March 19, 2010 Mitchell Daily Republic).
+Farmland and low-lying areas along the river basin were inundated, and some of the bridges over the river had to be closed until floodwaters subsided, including the SD Highway 38 bridge east of Mitchell.
 Several other locations along the James River and Enemy and Twelvemile Creek were under water.
 Three houses located east of Mitchell were in jeopardy of flooding, but escaped major damage.

-Flooding in 2019 had a major impact

-throughout the year in Davison County, starting in March when heavy rainfall fell on frozen ground, which led to considerable overland flooding of agricultural lands and inundation of numerous roads.
+Flooding in 2019 had a major impact throughout the year in Davison County, starting in March when heavy rainfall fell on frozen ground, which led to considerable overland flooding of agricultural lands and inundation of numerous roads.
 This event resulted in FEMA Disaster Declaration 4440.
 The James River at Mitchell crested at 6.30 feet above flood stage in April.
 Flooding continued during the summer, and became even more severe when 7 to 8 inches of rainfall in the area between September 10 - 12 led to widespread flooding.
 Travel was significantly hampered in the county, as most county and township roads were closed, including Interstate 90 from Mitchell west to the Aurora County line.
-Four county bridges over tributaries of the James River are still closed.
+Four locations are still closed (see Figure 3.1).
 Significant street flooding occurred in Mitchell for three days (see photo on front cover).
 The event resulted in FEMA Disaster Declaration 4469.
-The total public assistance cost in Davison County due to flooding in 2019 was over \$1.5 million.
+The total public assistance cost in Davison County due to both flooding events in 2019 was just under \$2.3 million.